virtualforce/Today_i_Fixed_android/Get a bitmap of any view.md

-# Get a bitmap of any view.
+# Get a Bitmap of any View.

-# Problem :
+# Problem

-How to get a bitmap of any view <br />
+How to get a bitmap of any view

-#Environment :
+# Environment

-N/A <br />
+N/A

-# How you fix it :
+# How you fix it
-You Can used that to create an entire pdf page from a layout that turned into documentation and tutorials <br />
+You can use that to create an entire pdf page from a layout that turned into documentation and tutorials

-# Solution :
+# Solution

-you can get a bitmap of any view by using this function <br />
+you can get a bitmap of any view by using this function

 ```
 fun getBitmapFromView(view: View):Bitmap{